Qualification: CHC33015 Certificate III in Individual Support (Disability)

 Upcoming Course Dates

 Fill in the form below for a free consultation.

 Working with people with disabilities is a rewarding and worthwhile career where you can truly make a difference in the lives of others.

-Centacare’s CHC33015 Certificate III Individual Support (Disability) will teach you how to provide a supportive environment to allow people with disabilities to harness the power of resilience and work towards restoring themselves as contributing members of society, ultimately empowering them to regain and sustain their dignity and self esteem.
+Centacare’s CHC33015 Certificate III Individual Support (Disability) will teach you how to provide a supportive environment to allow people with disabilities to harness the power of resilience and work towards restoring themselves as contributing members of society, ultimately empowering them to regain and sustain their dignity and self-esteem.

-This course is delivered face-to-face from our state-of-the-art training facilities and will get you qualified for entry-level jobs in the growing disability services sector.
+This disability course is delivered face-to-face from our state-of-the-art training facilities and will get you qualified for entry-level jobs in the growing disability services sector.
 This course can also be a pathway to a career in nursing.

 Potential career outcomes: